kaustubhk24/blog.kaustubh.codes/_posts/2021-03-06-submit-html-form-to-google-sheet-in-5-steps.md

 Click on Setup Button to start setup

-Once you start setup it will show you message that **Authorization Required**, Now let&#8217;s authorize it,
+Once you start setup it will show you message that **Authorization Required**, Now let's authorize it,

 It will ask you for some permissions , So simply **allow** all the permission , So that we can submit html form to google sheets,